colinfang/GrazingInfo/README.md

 # Grazing Info for RimWorld

+Frustrated with animal starving?
 This is a QoL mod that displays summary of grazing nutrition in the pen.
+It provides an option to make player tamed animals eat Dandelion only if it is mature (Default off).

 [<img src="https://i.imgur.com/N8E4pyP.png" height="50">](https://steamcommunity.com/workshop/filedetails/?id=2729671309)

+## Features

+- It provides an option to make player tamed animals eat Dandelion only if it is mature (Default off).
+    - No longer need to manually rotate animals to different pens, in order to maximize nutrition from Dandelion growing zone.
+    - For player tamed animals only.
+Wild animals are not affected.

 ## Remarks